smartdevicelink/sdl_evolution/proposals/0058-video-streaming-capabilities.md

     </element>
 </enum>
 ```

+*NOTE:* Not all protocols and codecs are supported yet; they are added for completeness.
+Right now, only the pair of `H264` codec and `RAW` protocol is supported.
+With the proposal [SDL-0048](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0048-H264-over-RTP-support-for-video-streaming.md), the pair of `H264` and `RTP` will be added.

 SDL proxy should consider exposing the capabilities to SDL app.
 For example, a new property can be added in `SDLStreamingMediaManager` class in iOS SDL proxy.